24 hrs. Ago

 What to expect from the bitcoin price?

 The person that can predict future price movements of bitcoin would be a very wealthy individual indeed- if only we had a crystal ball!
 We’re often asked to give some sort of prediction of what the price per bitcoin will be by a certain date in the near future.
 The honest truth is that we have no idea either.
-We’re very optimistic about the long term, that’s for sure, but to say what the price will be in three months from now would be a complete shot in the dark.
+We’re very optimistic about the long term, that’s for sure, but to say what the price will be in three months it’s hard to predict.

-What we can say however, is that the price of bitcoin depends on multiple factors.
+We can also say however, is that the price of bitcoin depends on multiple factors.

 In the short term, media reports can be of great influence.
 If Twitter’s CEO were to state that he expects bitcoin to be the currency of the internet, it’s an opinion that will likely dramatically improve bitcoin’s sentiment and consequently push up the price.